iht/fpinscala/README.md

 > runMain chap2.Ex02 5
 ```

-Not all examples can be run as applications.
+Not all exercises can be run as applications.
 To check the output for
-some input values of all the examples, you can add cases to the tests.
+some input values of all the exercises, you can add cases to the tests.

 ## Tests

-For each one of the examples, I try to provide a test.
+For each one of the exercises, I try to provide a test.
 Tests are
 stored in the directory [`src/test/scala`](https://github.com/iht/fpinscala/tree/master/src/test/scala/), and you can reuse them for
-your examples.
+your exercises.

 To run the tests, simply execute the following in sbt
 ```